-Court: Court records come from the two courts that operate in Habersham County: Superior and State.
+Court: Court records come from the three courts that operate in Habersham County: Superior, State, and Magistrate.

 Liens (where fi fas are issued): Property tax fi fas, IRS and state tax liens, and judgments entered in civil cases may be found here.
 When a tax lien has been satisfied, it is marked "Cancelled and Satisfied," but it is still left on the books as a matter of public record.

 Military discharges: Military discharges are also not required by law to be recorded, but doing so may prevent unnecessary problems should the original papers be lost.
-For more information select Military Discharges on the menu at right above.
+For more information, select Military Discharges on the menu at right.

 Adoptions: Adoptions are confidential and records may not be viewed without a court order.

 Trade name registrations: A business trade name may be legally recorded here by filling out a form available in this office.
-See menu above for more information.
+See menu at right for more information.

 Name changes: Personal name changes are also part of the records that are maintained in this office.